milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Netflix Games Supplemental Privacy Disclosures

 When you play Netflix games, we will collect, use, and disclose your personal information as described in the Netflix Privacy Statement.
-These Netflix Games Supplemental Privacy Disclosures provide additional examples and information applicable to Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, chat, Netflix game controller, and user-generated content.
+These Netflix Games Supplemental Privacy Disclosures provide additional examples and information applicable to Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, text or voice chat, user-generated content, and the ability to play Netflix Game Controller.

 The Categories of Personal Information We Collect

 When you play Netflix games, we collect the categories of personal information described in the Netflix Privacy Statement.
 If you play games with the features mentioned above (or similar features), the following provides additional examples of the personal information we may collect:

-Netflix account/profile information: We collect information that may be associated with your Netflix account/profile, such as your friend or team list selections and the names of those teams, when you use features such as local multiplayer (for example, when players connect to your “Netflix Game on TV” by scanning a code on the TV) and online multiplayer (interacting with other online players who are logged into their Netflix accounts).
+Netflix account/profile information: We collect information that may be associated with your Netflix account/profile, such as your game handle, friend or team list selections and the names of those teams, when you use features such as local multiplayer (for example, when players connect to a “Netflix Game on TV” such as by scanning a QR code on the TV) and online multiplayer (interacting with other online players in the game).

 Usage Information: We collect information about you and your use of Netflix games, such as: